katiebucks/katiebucks.xyz/index.md

 permalink: /
 ---

+# Welcome to KatieBucks.xyz

+This is a privacy-first, secure blog powered by Jekyll.
+All content is statically generated with no tracking, no cookies, and no external scripts.

 <div align=center class="content-card">
     <h1>KATIE BUCKS THE INVISIBLE FUCKS!</h1>
     <p>Spitting facts and rewriting rules | Get schooled, fool! 🖕</p>